 Yes, Anthuriums in general, are toxic for people and pets so make sure your pets o not chew on the leaves, and wear gloves when you are pruning or propagating since the sap can cause minor chemical irritations.

-The conditions might be inappropriate.
-Check your fertilizer (the one for orchids promotes flower growth), check temperature (low temps also limit flower growth).
+The conditions where your plant is placed might be inappropriate.
+Check your fertilizer.
+The one for orchids promotes flower growth.
+Also inspect temperature, as lower temps can limit flower growth.